 No previous knowledge is required, just interest and enthusiasm.
 Some specialist reading has a more advanced level of difficulty, suitable for those with an undergraduate degree, but accessible summaries of this material are always available.
 You will just need to have access to a computer and the internet, be able to download and open pdf and mp3 files, and to post messages on a discussion board.
 For the best learning experience, use the latest versions of Chrome, Firefox, or Safari browsers.
-The course does not run effectively on Internet Explorer.
 It works on both Macs and PCs, and an app is available for portable devices.
 All materials are in English.

 Will I have to visit the University of Edinburgh in person at any point?

 No, the course is taught entirely online.